2.0 Authority Control

 The 643 and the 264 of the bibliographic record should match with only minor variations

-642 Series numbering example
+642 Series numbering

 The form in subfield |v of the 8XX field in the bibliographic record and the pattern in the 642 field of the authority record should match exactly.
 Conversely, the form in the 490 field should record exactly what the item in hand says.